 How does poverty impact a child?

 Child poverty can have a profound and lasting impact on a person’s life.
 Growing up in poverty can lead to poorer health outcomes, lower educational attainment, and increased difficulty finding employment as an adult.
 Children who experience poverty are also more likely to experience food insecurity, poor housing, and limited access to healthcare.
-All of these factors can contribute to a cycle of poverty that is difficult to break.
+All of these factors can contribute to wider poverty problems that are difficult to break.

 The effects of child poverty are not limited to the individual level.
 Poor children are also more likely to grow up to be poor adults, which can have a negative impact on the economy as a whole.
 In addition, child poverty can lead to increased crime rates and social problems.
 Therefore, it is important to address the issue of child poverty in order to improve the lives of individual children and the health of society as a whole.